Add To Favorites

 Patterns are all around us – in nature, in our homes, on paper and online.
 Learn more about patterns and create your own original patterned picture frame.

 What is a pattern?
-Describe patterns you see in the classroom.
+Ask students to describe patterns they see in the classroom.
 Describe the colors, shapes and repetitions used to create the patterns.

-Pick two patterns that interest you.
-What elements make up each of your patterns?
+Students each select two patterns that interest them.
+Consider: What elements make up each of the patterns?
 What would you do to extend the patterns?
 Why do you think these patterns appeal to you?
-Take a few minutes to sketch some original patterns on a piece of scrap paper.
+Provide students with a few minutes to sketch some original patterns on a piece of scrap paper.

-Cut a piece of recycled cardboard into the shape of a picture frame.
+Students cut a piece of recycled cardboard into the shape of a picture frame.
 Cover the frame with a piece of aluminum foil so the cardboard on the front of the frame is no longer visible.
-Using Crystal Effects Window Markers, recreate your original patterns around the border of the frame.
-You can choose to make a single pattern or use different patterns on each side.
-Feature a favorite photo in the frame.
+Using Crystal Effects Window Markers, demonstrate how to recreate original patterns around the border of the frame.
+Students may choose to make a single pattern or use different patterns on each side.

 People around the world give thanks for their food.
 Celebrate a harvest of pineapples, pumpkins, or pomegranates-and sho